wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2box-datasets.en.md

 <img alt="Metadata Editor: validation" src="../../assets/img/wis2box-metadata-validation-error.png" width="800">

+If there are any errors, correct them and click 'VALIDATE FORM' again.

 Making sure you have no errors and that you get a pop-up indication your form has been validated:

 <img alt="Metadata Editor: validation success" src="../../assets/img/wis2box-metadata-validation-success.png" width="800">

-This finishes the creation of the discovery metadata for your dataset.
-Next you will configure the data mappings.
+Next, before submitting your dataset, review the data mappings for your dataset.

 ## Configuring data mappings

-Since you used a template to create your dataset, several data mappings have already been created for you:
+Since you used a template to create your dataset, the dataset mappings have been pre-populated with the defaults plugins for the 'weather/surface-based-observations/synop' data type.
+Data plugins are used in the wis2box to transform data before it is published using the WIS2 notification.

 <img alt="Data Mappings: update plugin" src="../../assets/img/wis2box-data-mappings.png" width="800">

-You can click on the "update"-button to change settings for the plugin such as file-extension and the file-pattern.

-You can leave the default settings for now.
+Note that you can click on the "update"-button to change settings for the plugin such as file-extension and the file-pattern, you can leave the default settings for now.
+In a later session, you will learn more about BUFR and the transformation of data into BUFR format.

 ## Submitting your dataset

 Finally, you can click 'submit' to publish your dataset.

 You will need to provide the authorization token for 'processes/wis2box' that you created earlier.
+If you have not done so, you can create a new token by following the instructions in the preparation section.

 Check that you get the following message after submitting your dataset, indicating that the dataset was successfully submitted: